tir38/til/README.md

 * **9/6/2016** Using Dagger, we don't *have* to use the module to provide all sub-dependencies.
 We can just use `@Binds` (instead of `@Provides`) [read more](https://medium.com/android-news/inject-interfaces-without-providing-in-dagger-2-618cce9b1e29#.ozol1agh5)

-* **9/2/2016** FragmentTransactions can be commited after onSavedInstanceState if you are willing to lose state when activity is killed via [commitAllowingStateLoss( )](https://developer.android.com/reference/android/app/FragmentTransaction.html#commitAllowingStateLoss(%29)
+* **9/2/2016** FragmentTransactions can be committed after onSavedInstanceState if you are willing to lose state when activity is killed via [commitAllowingStateLoss( )](https://developer.android.com/reference/android/app/FragmentTransaction.html#commitAllowingStateLoss(%29)

 * **8/9/2016** That size and capacity are different in array lists [details](http://stackoverflow.com/questions/8896758/initial-size-for-the-arraylist)